govindinfi/Project_1/README.md

 ### AWS ECS Cluster Deployment with Terraform
-This repository demonstrates how to deploy an AWS ECS cluster using Terraform.
+This repository demonstrates how to deploy an AWS ECS cluster using Terraform, utilizing the public Docker NGINX image for container deployment.

 # Steps